 Could your family afford the funeral expenses?
 Have you left a complicated will, or perhaps no will at all?
 More importantly, what about your spouse, children, and other dependents?
 Are they counting on your paycheck in the years ahead to cover basic needs and/or future savings goals?
 If you are the primary caregiver to dependents, what will it cost to replace you with a paid provider, and for how long?

-If you are single, or one half of a two-income, no-dependents household, you probably won't need much life insurance, if any.
+If you are single, or one-half of a two-income, no-dependents household, you probably won't need much life insurance, if any.
 With a little planning, you can establish a low-risk savings fund to cover funeral costs, and invest the money you would have paid for insurance premiums.
-You may also want to obtain coverage that will pay the estate taxes on a huge estate so heirs don't have to liquidate assets at unfavorable prices to pay them.
-If you are right now (or think you will be) a successful investor, then you may be a prime candidate for such life insurance.
-These issues can get complicated, and may be best left to a discussion with an estate planning attorney.
+You may also want to obtain coverage that will pay the estate taxes on a huge estate, so heirs don't have to liquidate assets at unfavorable prices to pay them.
+If you are a successful investor right now (or think you will be), then you may be a prime candidate for such life insurance.
+These issues can get complicated and may be best left to a discussion with an estate planning attorney.

 For more Foolishness: